Vallejo, California

 Schools (Vallejo City Unified School District)

 Vallejo City Unified School District (VCUSD, K-12) operates 3 comprehensive high schools.
 Jesse M. Bethel HS (U.S. News #1,263 California, #12,807 national1,696 students; the district's highest-enrolled HS, ranked 2nd of 3); Vallejo HS ranks lower.
-VCUSD is one of the lowest-ranked unified districts in the Bay Area; 94% minority enrollment, 79% economically disadvantaged at Bethel.
+VCUSD is one of the lowest-ranked unified districts in the Bay Area; verify the current district and school rankings from the third-party sources cited below.

 Typical assignment by sub-area